Salt Lake City Divorce Attorney

-Divorce is a complex area of law that covers a wide variety of legal subject areas.
-I have practiced law in the following subject areas over my 25 plus year experience: family law, criminal defense, bankruptcy, tax controversies, and general civil practice.
-Having a working knowledge of these subject areas is useful when I take on a new case.
-I have also served as a Judge Pro Tempore, since 2012, a few times every month in the Small Claim Courts of Salt Lake City and County since.
-This experience also has honed my ability to see the importance of burden of proof and witness credibility, among other things.
+Divorce is a complex area of law which covers a wide variety of legal subject areas.
+Ted has practiced law in the following subject areas over his 28+ years of experience: Family law, criminal defense, bankruptcy, tax controversies, and general civil practice.
+Having a working knowledge of these subject areas is useful when he takes on a new case.
+Since 2012, Ted has also served as a judge pro tempore a few times every month in the Small Claim Courts of Salt Lake City and County.
+This experience has also honed his ability to see the importance of burden of proof and witness credibility, among other things.

 A divorce can be quick, or it can take years to complete—depending upon the opposing party and his or her counsel.
 If parties cannot settle their case, or if opposing counsel “stirs the pot,” a divorce case can become a lengthy and expensive endeavor.
-I always try to work within my client’s budget, and try to obtain a settlement as quickly if at all possible.
+Our firm always tries to work within our clients’ budget, and we try to obtain a settlement as quickly as possible.

-However, if it is necessary to go trial, I have a very broad and extensive trial and appellate experience.
-So if you hire me, you will be hiring a very experienced counselor-at-law and advocate.
+However, if it is necessary to go trial, Ted has a very broad and in-depth trial and appellate experience.
+So, if you hire Attorney Ted Weckel, you will be working with an experienced counselor-at-law and advocate.

 The case begins by filing a divorce petition.
-A party can get a temporary orders hearing before a Court Commissioner usually in about 30-45 days.
-At that initial hearing, the Commissioner will make a recommendation to the judge for child support, child custody, temporary alimony, temporary custody of property, allocation of debt, and attorney fees, among other things.
+A party can get a temporary orders hearing before a court commissioner usually in about 30 to 45 days.
+At that initial hearing, the commissioner will make a recommendation to the judge for child support, child custody, temporary alimony, temporary custody of property, allocation of debt, and attorney fees, among other things.
 The temporary order is to get the case moving, and to award living expenses for the custodial parent of children.

-The parties can engage in what is known as “discovery,” a process whereby parties can ask ten questions of each other, ask for documents, and ask each other to admit ten, relevant facts.
+The parties can engage in what is known as “discovery,” a process whereby parties can ask 10 questions of each other, ask for documents, and ask each other to admit 10 relevant facts.
 The parties are also allowed a few hours to depose each other or fact witnesses.

 After the parties have engaged in discovery, the case is ready to be heard by a judge.
 If the parties don’t agree with the judge’s ruling, they can appeal to the Utah Court of Appeals.